-For cases under Article 13.2.2, WADA, the International Olympic Committee, the International Paralympic Committee, and the FEI shall also have the right to appeal to CAS with respect to the decision of the national-level appeal body.
+For cases under Article 13.2.2, WADA, the International Olympic Committee, the International Paralympic Committee, and IBSF shall also have the right to appeal to CAS with respect to the decision of the appellate body.

 Any party filing an appeal shall be entitled to assistance from CAS to obtain all relevant information from the Anti-Doping Organization whose decision is being appealed and the information shall be provided if CAS so directs.